flathub-infra/flatpak-external-data-checker/README.md

 `automerge-flathubbot-prs` to `true` in `flathub.json`, or it can be completely disabled by setting `automerge-flathubbot-prs` to `false`.

+### Formatting manifests

+The tool respects some of [EditorConfig](https://editorconfig.org/) settings.
+If your preferred manifest formatting is different from the default (4-space indentation for JSON), create (and commit) a `.editorconfig` file near the manifest.

 ## Changes to Flatpak manifests

 For simple checks to see if a URL is broken, no changes are needed.
 However,